mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 ### Accessing a Storage Account in Storage Explorer

-Now that yo've added a storage account to your Azure Subscription, let's check it out in Storage Explorer.
+Now that you've added a storage account to your Azure Subscription, let's check it out in Storage Explorer.

 <h4 class="exercise-start">
     <b>Exercise</b>: Viewing an Azure-hosted Storage Account in Storage Explorer